Olli Maatta leaves top 6 as Penguins shake up defense

 The way the team’s roster is constructed, getting Riikola in the lineup would require sitting down a defenseman with a legitimate track record of NHL success.
 That’s why the move, if Sullivan makes it, would be a shock to the team’s sensibilities.

 There are good reasons to consider moving Riikola into Maatta’s spot.
-The Penguins have been outscored 3-0 when Maatta has been on the ice so far this season.
+The Penguins have been outscored 3-0 when Maatta has been on the ice.
 He’s the only skater on the team with a zero in the goals-for column.

 Still, he’s been a fixture in the team’s top four for the past five seasons and has two Stanley Cup rings in his pocket.